 Several intercultural studies courses award college credit for participating in off-campus opportunities or pursuing an intercultural topic of interest.
 For example, students in the ICS 280 Intercultural Experiential course pursue their interests by attending relevant lectures, workshops or retreats, or by participating in service learning or other independent guided endeavors.
 Similarly, the Independent Study class allows students to create their own course of study.

 All ICS majors complete a substantive capstone project that offers an in-depth exploration of a topic of their choice.
-Recent projects have examined ethnocentrism in Cuban race relations, how to recruit and retain LGBTQ employees, cultural differences in responses to death, and portrayals of domestic violence in Hispanic cinema.
+Recent projects have examined ethnocentrism in Cuban race relations, how to recruit and retain LGBTQIA+ employees, cultural differences in responses to death, and portrayals of domestic violence in Hispanic cinema.